 What type of volunteer opportunities are available?

-What are the benefits of becoming a RSVP volunteer?
+What are the benefits of serving as a Foster Grandparent volunteer?

 Foster Grandparents earn a tax-free stipend based on hours served, at a rate set by Congress.
 Mileage reimbursement is paid based on miles driven or bus fare for travel from their home to their service site.
 In addition to remaining active and sociable, Foster Grandparents receive training, supplemental insurance, the opportunity to attend holiday social gatherings and are recognized during Porter-Leath's annual volunteer recognition event.

 Early Head Start